Skip to Main Content

 Through the inherent authority of the court, the Judicial Branch oversees attorney discipline through the Statewide Grievance Committee, the Statewide Bar Counsel’s Office and the Chief Disciplinary Counsel’s Office.
 Decisions of the Statewide Grievance Committee may be accessed online.

 The grievance process begins when a complaint is filed with the Statewide Bar Counsel.
-The Chief Disciplinary Counsel’s Office pursues those complaints before the Statewide Grievance Committee, in which there has been a finding of probable cause.
+The Chief Disciplinary Counsel’s Office pursues those complaints before the Statewide Grievance Committee when there is a finding of probable cause.
 The Chief Disciplinary Counsel’s Office also litigates disciplinary matters in court.

 The Connecticut Practice Book contains the Rules of Professional Conduct and the grievance procedure.